Recoverable robust shortest path problem under interval budgeted uncertainty representations: The Rec Rob SP problem under the budgeted uncertainty

-In this section, we consider the \textsc{Rec Rob SP} problem under budgeted uncertainty.
+In this section, we consider the \textsc{Rec Rob SP} problem under the budgeted uncertainty.
 Adding budgets to the interval uncertainty representation makes the problem more challenging.
-Of course, all the negative results for \textsc{Rec SP} (see Section~\ref{srsppm}) remain valid for \textsc{Rec Rob SP} with budgeted uncertainty.
-In particular, the problem is strongly NP-hard and not approximable in general digraphs for all considered neighborhoods.
+Of course, all the hardness results for \textsc{Rec SP} (see Section~\ref{srsppm}) remain valid for \textsc{Rec Rob SP} with the budgeted uncertainty.
+In particular, the problem is strongly NP-hard and not approximable in general digraphs for all the neighborhoods under consideration.
+Table~\ref{tab2} summarizes the main results obtained later in this section.